Klipsch T5 II True Wireless Sport McLaren Edition earphones review

 Because the case fully seals to be waterproof, the USB C charging port is located inside the case which means you have to open the lid to charge it.
 However, the case also supports Qi wireless charging.

-The earbuds come with six different silicone eartips to suit different sided ears and an additional set of memory foam tips.
+The earbuds come with six different silicone eartips to suit different sized ears and an additional set of memory foam tips.

 I have small ears and I've found that most headphones seem to be designed for larger heads and larger ears.
 As a headphones enthusiast, I often read reviews of new models to see what else I can add to my collection and I can't tell you how many times I've read a male reviewer describe headphones as comfortable, only to buy them and get a headache within an hour of wearing them or find that they won't stay in my ears at all.